exb3dg/cs2120f21/src/mywork/lecture_2.md

 it means for equality to be symmetric is that *if* x = y (for *any* x and y of any type), then y = x.

-By transitive, we mean that if x is related to y and y is related to z, then (for any x, y, z, x is related to z in the given relation.
+By *transitive*, we mean that if x is related to y and y is related to z, then (for any x, y, z, x is related to z in the given relation.
 For equality to be transitive, it must be that if x = y and y = z